Here’s What Remote Workers Should Know About RDP Security

 Most RDP vulnerabilities are based on human error.
 Poor password health and unrestricted access are some of the most common ways hackers get in through RDP ports.
 In fact, there’s software built just to scan the internet for open RDP ports.

-Once a cybercriminal finds a vulnerability, they can brute force their way into the machines.
+Once a cybercriminal finds a vulnerability, they can brute-force their way into the machines.
 RDP ports are currently responsible for the majority of cyber attacks.
 But what do these hackers want once they’re in?
-Well, they can perform a number of deceitful operations when they’ve taken over.
+Well, once they've taken over, they can perform a number of deceitful operations.

-Basically, once the threat actor has access to your machine, they have control and can do what they like.
+Basically, once the threat actor has access to your machine, they can control it and do what they like.

 How to secure your RDP ports

-Secure remote access is an absolute must if you’re going to be using RDP.
-Remember, once an RDP connection is made, the hacker could gain complete control over the machine.
+Secure remote access is an absolute must if you’re going to use RDP.
+Remember, once an RDP connection is made, a hacker could gain complete control over the machine.
 Luckily, there are several manual and automatic ways to secure RDP ports and prevent hackers from connecting.

 Restrict access